 Recommended for Better Performance

-• Resolution: Use 150–300 DPI to keep your visuals sharp, especially for mobile users
+- Resolution: Use 150–300 DPI for clean, crisp visuals, especially for mobile views

 Pinterest Pin Formats for Strategic Marketing Goals